technofocus-pte/agntcAIaccdepth/Day 3/Day-3-Custom-RAG-and-Semantic-Kernel/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

 ### Task 3: Configure Environment Variables

-In this task, you will set up and configure the necessary environment variables to ensure seamless integration between your RAG application and Azure AI Foundry services.
+In this task, you will set up and configure the necessary environment variables to ensure seamless integration between your RAG application and Microsoft Foundry services.

-1. Open a new tab in the browser and navigate to Azure AI Foundry portal using below link
+1. Open a new tab in the browser and navigate to Microsoft Foundry portal using below link

     ```
     https://ai.azure.com/
     ```

-1. Click on the **Azure AI Foundry** Icon on top left.
+1. Click on the **Microsoft Foundry** Icon on top left.
 1. Select your AI foundry project.
 1. Navigate to your **Overview (1)** page of **ai-foundry-project-** and then copy and paste the **Project connection string (2)** in a notepad.
 You will be using it in the next step.